microsoft/PSRule/docs/upgrade-notes.md

 ### Change in source file discovery for Get-PSRuleHelp

-Previously in PSRule _v.1.11.0_ and prior versions, rules would show up twice when running `Get-PSRuleHelp` in the context of a module and in the same working directory of the module.
+Previously in PSRule _v1.11.0_ and prior versions, rules would show up twice when running `Get-PSRuleHelp` in the context of a module and in the same working directory of the module.
 This behavior has no been removed from _v2.0.0_.

 Module files are now preferred over loose files, and rules are only shown once in the output.
-Any duplicate rule names that are from loose files are now outputted as a warning instead.
+Any duplicate rule names from loose files are outputted as a warning instead.

 The old behavior: